This Steamed Christmas Pudding recipe really is too easy to make!

 - 60 grams blanched almonds chopped into small pieces

-- 2 tbsp sherry can substitute with orange juice
+- 2 tablespoon sherry can substitute with orange juice

 - 125 grams butter softened